MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.4.md

 (iii) Notices of intention to obtain compulsory license to make and distribute phonorecords of nondramatic musical works (17 U.S.C.
 115(b); see 37 CFR 201.18);

-(iv) License agreements, and terms and rates of royalty payments, voluntarily negotiated between one or more public broadcasting entities and certain owners of copyright (17 U.S.C.
-118; see 37 CFR 201.9);

-(v) Notices of termination (17 U.S.C.
+(iv) Notices of termination (17 U.S.C.
 203, 304(c) and (d); see 37 CFR 201.10); and

-(vi) Statements regarding the identity of authors of anonymous and pseudonymous works, and statements relating to the death of authors (17 U.S.C.
+(v) Statements regarding the identity of authors of anonymous and pseudonymous works, and statements relating to the death of authors (17 U.S.C.
 302).

-(2) A *transfer of copyright ownership* has the meaning set forth in section 101 of title 17 of the United States Code, as amended by Pub.
-L. 94-553.
+(2) A *transfer of copyright ownership* has the meaning set forth in section 101 of title 17 of the United States Code.
 A document shall be considered to “pertain to a copyright” if it has a direct or indirect relationship to the existence, scope, duration, or identification of a copyright, or to the ownership, division, allocation, licensing, transfer, or exercise of rights under a copyright.
 That relationship may be past, present, future, or potential.

 (3) For purposes of this section:

 (i) A *sworn certification* is an affidavit under the official seal of any officer authorized to administer oaths within the United States, or if the original is located outside of the United States, under the official seal of any diplomatic or consular officer of the United States or of a person authorized to administer oaths whose authority is proved by the certificate of such an officer, or a statement in accordance with section 1746 of title 28 of the United States Code; and

-(ii) An *official certification* is a certification, by the appropriate Government official, that the original of the document is on file in a public office and that the reproduction is a true copy or the original.
+(ii) An *official certification* is a certification, by the appropriate Government official, that the original of the document is on file in a public office and that the reproduction is a true copy of the original.

-(b) *Forms.* Persons recording documents are encouraged, but not required, to complete and include a Recordation Document Cover Sheet (Form DCS), available on the Copyright Office Web site, with their submissions; provided, however, that if the remitter seeks a return receipt as provided in paragraph (f) of this section, then Form DCS is required.
+(b) *Forms.* Persons recording documents are encouraged, but not required, to complete and include a Recordation Document Cover Sheet (Form DCS), available on the Copyright Office website, with their submissions; provided, however, that if the remitter seeks a return receipt as provided in paragraph (f) of this section, then Form DCS is required.
 Form DCS may also be used to satisfy the sworn certification requirement of 17 U.S.C.
 205(a), as provided in paragraph (a)(3)(i) of this section.
 If Form DCS is used, two copies of the completed form should accompany each document submitted for recordation, one of which will become part of the public record.

 (c) *Document submission contents and process.* Any transfer of copyright ownership (including any instrument of conveyance, or note or memorandum of the transfer), or any other document pertaining to a copyright, may be recorded in the Copyright Office if it is accompanied by the fee set forth in paragraph (d) of this section, and if the requirements of this paragraph with respect to signatures, completeness, and legibility are met.